Foundations of U.S. Export Compliance for UK Practitioners

 The training identifies key activities and definitions within the trade compliance environment to foster understanding of the learner’s role in trade compliance.

-• Employees in the UK who are responsible for managing or overseeing personnel engaged in U.S. trade compliance activities
+• Employees in the UK who are responsible for managing or overseeing personnel engaged in U.S. export compliance activities

 • Understand that trade compliance is a company-wide endeavour.